LOST-STATS/lost-stats.github.io/Data_Manipulation/Reshaping/reshape_panel_data_from_wide_to_long.md

 generate test_score3 = round(rnormal(180, 30))
 generate test_score4 = round(rnormal(180, 30))

-* Demonstrate the comparative speed of these two Reshape approaches
+* Demonstrate the comparative speed of these two reshape approaches
+* preserve and restore aren't a part of the reshape command;
+* they just store the current state of the data and then restore it,
+* so we can try our different reshape commands on the same data.

 * The traditional reshape command preserve